nktice/AMD-AI/SallyAIRiddle.md

 TheBloke_Pygmalion-2-13B-GPTQ - [mixed]
 `"Let me think..."`
 It's not the right answer, but it's not a wrong answer.

+TheBloke_Pygmalion-2-13B-SuperCOT-GPTQ - [fail]
+insists : `"To answer this question, we should know that: Sally has 1 brother and 2 sisters."`

 TheBloke/robin-33B-v2-GPTQ - [mixed]
 [ Starts out with correct answer but then goes on and on rambling incoherently.  ]